Payments Developer Guide

 These services enable customers to purchase goods and services.
 They also enable merchants to receive payments from customer accounts, to provide refunds, and to void transactions.

-card account holds enough funds to pay for a purchase.
+An authorization confirms that a payment card account holds enough funds to pay for a purchase.
 Authorizations can be made online or offline.

-Micropayment Authorizations
+Micropayment Authorization

 Micropayments are payments for less than one unit in the transaction’s currency.